GEO Member Spotlight: United Kingdom

 The UK has welcomed GEO’s focus on climate change.
 In June 2019, the UK government set a legally binding target to achieve net zero greenhouse gas emissions from across the UK economy by 2050.
 Furthermore, the UK, in partnership with Italy, has been nominated to host the United Nations Framework Convention on Climate Change COP26 in 2020.
 In addition, the UK hosts the ESA Climate Change Office in Harwell and has set up the Space4Climate group to develop a world-leading seamless supply chain for high-quality climate services.
 This is a strong example of the public sector, research and private industry working together.

 The UK has a strong EO academic community with research centres such as the National Centre for Earth Observation (NCEO) and Plymouth Marine Laboratory (PML) providing world-class capability in EO science.
-To support collaboration, the UK GEO/CEOS Office, has established a coordination platform for all interested organisations in the UK who participate in the GEO and GEOS groups that cover similar topics such as climate, disasters, oceans, data and capacity building.
+To support collaboration, the UK GEO/CEOS Office, has established a coordination platform for all interested organizations in the UK who participate in the GEO and GEOS groups that cover similar topics such as climate, disasters, oceans, data and capacity building.
 In addition, through its strong membership of the European Space Agency, the UK drives joint ambitions in the GEO area from building the technology to making the data usable for society.

 The importance of Earth observations to meet global challenges will only grow and the UK, with GEO, support the use of EO through increased collaborations.